Is-a

 In other words, type A is a subtype of type B when A's specification implies B's specification.
 That is, any object (or class) that satisfies A's specification also satisfies B's specification, because B's specification is weaker.

+For example, a cat 'is a[n]' animal, but not vice versa.
+All cats are animals, but not all animals are cats.

+Behaviour that is relevant to all animals is defined on an animal class, whereas behaviour that is relevant only for cats is defined in a cat class.
+By defining the cat class as 'extending' the animal class, all cats 'inherit' the behaviour defined for animals, without the need to explicitly code that behaviour for cats.

+Related concepts

 The is-a relationship is to be contrasted with the has-a (has_a or has a) relationship between types (classes); confusing the relations has-a and is-a is a common error when designing a model (e.g., a computer program) of the real-world relationship between an object and its subordinate.
 The is-a relationship may also be contrasted with the instance-of relationship between objects (instances) and types (classes): see Type–token distinction.

 To summarize the relations, there are: